OpenDSA/OpenDSA/RST/en/MengBridgeCourse/2114Stacks.rst

    </a>

 .. admonition:: Try It Yourself

-   Download to run and explore on your own in Eclipse:

-   `Example file StackInterface.java <https://courses.cs.vt.edu/~cs2114/meng-bridge/examples/StackInterface.java>`_ (right-click to download as .java file)
+   Download `StackInterface.java <https://courses.cs.vt.edu/~cs2114/meng-bridge/examples/StackInterface.java>`_ (right-click to download as .java file), and open it in Eclipse.

-   This `document <2114_eclipse_examples_setup.html>`_ will direct you to the steps to `download and import <2114_eclipse_examples_setup.html>`_ previously written code into the Eclipse environment.
+   Refer to `01.02: Lab: LightBot for Beginners <https://profdev-lms.tlos.vt.edu/courses/2832/assignments/10634>`_ if you need to review the instructions for downloading Eclipse projects.

 Checkpoint 1
 ------------